jdee/ios-knob-control/README.md

   should, in that case, be possible to turn the knob to any position, but only by going in the right direction, without crossing the space > max and < min.
 This will be addressed in the near future.
+- I got rid of the enumerated animation property, removing the rotary switch animation, which is troublesome, and combining the contents of the mode and animation enumerations into a single IKCMode enumeration.
+There are four defined values: IKCMLinearReturn, IKCMWheelOfFortune, IKCMContinuous and IKCMRotaryDial.
+Since rotary dial is being postponed until after the initial release, the first three now appear as options in a single segmented control in the demo app.
+In addition, there is now a scale property that specifies the time scale of the return animations for linear return and WoF modes.
+That is mapped to the value of a slider in the demo app.
+Slide to the left to reduce the time scale and speed up the animations.
+Slide to the right to include the time scale and slow animations.

 Copyright (C) 2014 Jimmy Dee.
 All rights reserved.